Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ![](img/3_target.gif)

-- The `hostName` should be the IP address of your ROS machine (*not* the one running Unity).
-  - In the RosConnect component in the Inspector, replace the `Host Name` value with the IP address of your ROS machine.
-Ensure that the `Host Port` is set to `10000`.

 - Select the previously made Button object in Canvas/Button, and scroll to see the Button component.
-Under the `OnClick()` header, click the dropdown where it is currently assigned to the SourceDestinationPublisher.Publish().
-Replace this call with TrajectoryPlanner > `PublishJoints()`.
+Under the `OnClick()` header, drag your new TrajectoryPlanner object into the target slot, then click the dropdown to select the function TrajectoryPlanner > `PublishJoints()`.

 ![](img/3_onclick.png)